microsoft/go-infra/docs/release-process/instructions.md

         * Find the latest-released version at https://github.com/microsoft/go/releases that matches the major version of Go to find the latest release.
 Using the search feature may help filter the results to the relevant major.minor version.
         * Alternatively, look at the `VERSION` and `MICROSOFT_REVISION` files in the microsoft/go repo and Go submodule in the tip of the target release branch.
 The last-released Microsoft revision is `1` unless the `MICROSOFT_REVISION` file exists and says otherwise, and if `VERSION` is present in both the submodule and the microsoft/go repository, the microsoft/go copy wins.

+Put your GitHub username in the **GitHub username to @mention** field.
+This will automatically subscribe you to any automatically detected action items that are posted as comments.

 The **variable group** field should be filled in with `go-release-config` to let the build access the secrets necessary to perform a real release.

 > Even though AzDO doesn't show the text selection cursor when you hover over the **variable group** description text, you can actually click and drag to select `go-release-config` and copy-paste it into the text box.